 Over the next year and a half, while Kathy was realizing I wasn’t going away, I was realizing Kathy was going everywhere with her new hobby.
 So when, in the fall of 2004, Kathy came to a crossroads in life that had her leaving her corporate job and contemplating moving, I quickly jumped at the chance to selfishly keep her close by.
 “Move in with me, keep on writing, and let me help support your business.
 Sooner or later, you’re gonna be my Sugar Mamma!”
 She actually listened to me this time, and since then, her new full-time job as Owner/Editor of Legends of America has been a wild ride of fun, adventure, and learning.
 One we both wouldn’t trade for anything else in the world.

-Web sites come and go, but, we have been fortunate enough to keep growing, thanks to you, our readers.
+Websites come and go, but we have been fortunate enough to keep growing, thanks to you, our readers.
 Legends also had some help along the way.
 Yahoo named Legends of America their “Pick of the Day” back in August 2004, when Yahoo had such a thing.
-The Scout Report featured Legends in September that same year, and Worldstart named Legends “Cool Site of the Day” in January of 2005.
-These, along with other recognitions, helped get the word out, and, during Legend’s slow but steady growth, Kathy actually became my Sugar Mamma, getting me out of my corporate rat race in 2009.
-I’m thankful she didn’t pay attention to my early pessimism back in 2003 and did what she does best, follow her heart and her love of history.
+The Scout Report featured Legends in September of that same year, and Worldstart named Legends “Cool Site of the Day” in January of 2005.
+These, along with other recognitions, helped get the word out, and during Legend’s slow but steady growth, Kathy actually became my Sugar Mamma, getting me out of my corporate rat race in 2009.
+I’m thankful she ignored my early pessimism back in 2003 and did what she does best, follow her heart and her love of history.
 A love we both have and are proud to share with you.